New Keyboard Shield

 Testing

 Once you've defined everything as described above, you can build your firmware to make sure everything is working.
+If you wish to test that your keyboard works with ZMK Studio, you'll also need to follow the instructions for enabling Studio.

 GitHub Actions